tvanantwerp/tomvanantwerp.com/src/notes/losing-50lbs.md

 ---
-title: "Losing 50 lbs."
+title: "Overcoming a Lifetime of Weight: How I Lost 50 Pounds"
-description: "How I combined activity tracking, diet tracking, high-intensity interval training, resistance training, the ketogenic diet, and time-restricted feeding to get into the best shape of my life."
+description: "I combined activity tracking, diet tracking, high-intensity interval training, resistance training, the ketogenic diet, and time-restricted feeding to get into the best shape of my life."
 date: 2021-04-22
 emoji: 💪
 tags: